 - Flexible Spending Accounts for Dependent Care, Health Care Expenses, Transportation and Parking

 - Discounted Entertainment (Broadway, Sporting Events, etc.)

 - Discounted Purchases (Computers, Monitors, Printers, All-in-Ones, Cell Phone Service)

 “Our mission is to serve those students who are interested in learning and growing and developing and I’m definitely a part of that and I’m one of the successes of that mission.”

 Mercy's Workplace Culture

-Our Mission: “Mercy College is committed to providing motivated students the opportunity to transform their lives through higher education by offering liberal arts and professional programs in personalized and high quality learning environments, thus preparing students to embark on rewarding careers, to continue learning throughout their lives and to act ethically and responsibly in a changing world.”
+Our Mission: “Mercy University is committed to providing motivated students the opportunity to transform their lives through higher education by offering liberal arts and professional programs in personalized and high quality learning environments, thus preparing students to embark on rewarding careers, to continue learning throughout their lives and to act ethically and responsibly in a changing world.”

-Every Mercy College employee, from facilities to the athletic fields to the lecture halls, is “consumed in service” as our motto shows.
+Every Mercy University employee, from facilities to the athletic fields to the lecture halls, is “consumed in service” as our motto shows.
 They are deeply invested in the promise of higher education and its importance to the population of students we serve – primarily first-generation, low-income students for whom college might not be in the cards but for Mercy.
 Working at Mercy, you can weave your individual contribution within a larger tapestry of diversity and equity in student success that will impact generations of families immediately and into the future.